-A tiny, blonde Siamese with the bluest eyes, she was four weeks old the first evening she wandered into my casita in Cuernavaca, Morelos in 2004.
+A tiny, blonde Siamese with the bluest eyes, Gatita was four weeks old the first evening she wandered into my casita in Cuernavaca, Morelos, in 2004.
 The landlords, whose backyard was my front yard, bought her for their grandson who was visiting from el norte.
 Except, los dueños did not allow pets to sleep inside the main house.
 I tried to explain that she was too small to sleep outside alone, but my español was still in its infancy.
 This was how I learned gatita meant kitten, and how one sweet girl came to sleep in the curve of my neck in those first weeks of our lives together.
-Within a month, I graduated to owner status when we learned of the grandson’s allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
+Within a month, I graduated to owner status when we learned of the grandson’s cat allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
 After two colorful years of living in Mexico, I purchased an international pet passport, complete with a photo of her young face, and I flew my girl home to Texas with me.

 She understood “No” in two languages.